iszczesniak/cpp/containers/index.md

 ## A bidirectional iterator

 A bidirectional iterator is a forward iterator with an extra operation
-defined: '--i', i.e., move back by one element.
+defined: `--i`, i.e., move back by one element.
 The iterator of `std::list` is a bidirectional iterator.
 For example:

 {% highlight c++ %}